GravityKit/GravityView/readme.txt

 = 1.19.2 =

 * Fixed: Single entries not accessible when a View has filters based on Gravity Forms "Advanced" fields like Address and Name
+* Added: There is now a warning when a View tab has not been configured.
+The question "Why aren't my entries showing up?" is often due to a lack of configuration.
 * Added: Notice for future PHP requirements.
 * Reminder: GravityView will soon require PHP 5.3.
 97.6% of sites are already compatible.